CodeMaster7000/Highest-Starred-Repos-of-a-User/README.md

 # Highest Starred Repos of a User

+## About

-A Python program to fetch the top 10 highest starred repositories of any Github user.
+A Python script to fetch the top 10 highest starred repositories of any Github user.

 ## Prerequisites